Quantifying the homology of periodic cell complexes: Periodic Cellular Complexes

 For cell complexes with dimension $k\geq 2$ it is difficult to generalise the notion of a weighted quotient graph to a ``weighted quotient space''.
 Weights on edges encode the relative offset of boundary vertices, allowing us to distinguish between $1$-cycles of $q(K)$ that lift to true cycles in $K$ and those which are essentially a path through the periodic structure.
-For higher dimensions there is no such canonical pairing of boundary cells.
+For higher dimensions there is no such canonical pairing of $\partial \sigma$ with a weight on $\sigma$.
 Without this information there are several cases we cannot in general uncouple when looking at the quotient space.